Skip to main content

 Intermediate

-To construct a truly secure environment for data, an employer must move beyond generic security promises and implement a multi-layered framework grounded in established clinical and legal standards.
+To construct a truly secure environment for employee health data, an employer must move beyond generic security promises and implement a multi-layered framework grounded in established clinical and legal standards.
 The architecture of this security must be as sophisticated as the biological data it is designed to protect.

 This involves a granular understanding of the legal landscape, the adoption of rigorous technical safeguards, and a transparent operational protocol that places the employee’s control over their own biological information at the center of the program.